XiaozhouFan/xiaozhoufan.github.io/_pages/cv.md

 ### Peer-Reviewed Journal

-- **XZ Fan**, A Bortoni, S Hao, S Swartz, and K Breuer, "Upstroke wing clapping in bats and bat-inspired robots improves both lift generation and power economy".
-(In revision) *Journal of The Royal Society Interface* (2024).
+- **XZ Fan**, A Bortoni, S Hao, S Swartz, and K Breuer, "Upstroke wing clapping in bats and bat-inspired robots offers efficient lift generation". (accepted) *Journal of The Royal Society Interface* (2025).
 - K Breuer, M Drela, **XZ Fan**, M Luca, "Design and performance of an ultra‑compact, low‑speed, low turbulence wind tunnel for aerodynamic and animal flight experiments". *Experiments in Fluids* (2022).
 - **XZ Fan**, S Swartz, and K Breuer, "Power Requirements for Flapping Flight With Heavy and Highly Articulated Wings". *Journal of The Royal Society Interface* (2022).
 - **XZ Fan** and K Breuer, "Low-Order Modeling of Flapping Flight with Highly Articulated, Cambered, Heavy Wings". *AIAA Journal* (2021).